 Previously, these tools were only available with a 'full' client installation, or in a database installation.
 Being in Instant Client allows users to access these tools with a smaller footprint on disk and with a much quicker 'unzip' install than for a full client.
 The OTN license is also more convenient for many users.

 Now these tools are part of Instant Client, it's easy to load data from a file on a system the doesn't already have Oracle software installed.

 You can install the tools by unzipping the Oracle Instant Client 'Basic' (or 'Basic Light') package and the 'Tools' package to the same location.
 See the Instant Client home page for links to download for each platform.

 Follow the platform-specific instructions given on the download page.
 For example, on Linux set LD_LIBRARY_PATH and PATH to the Instant Client directory.
-On Windows set PATH to the Instant Client directory and also install the Microsoft Visual Studio Redistributable, as noted in the Instant Client instructions.
+On Windows set PATH to the Instant Client directory and also install the correct Microsoft Visual Studio Redistributable, as noted in the Instant Client instructions.

 SQL*Loader allows you to load data from files, such as comma-separated value files (CSV), into the tables.

 The expdp and impdp utility allows you to move metadata and data between Oracle databases.
 The expdp utility unload metadata and data from the database into Data Pump files on the database server.
 The impdp utility recreates metadata defined in a Data Pump file and loads table data stored in the files on the database server.
 It also provides a way to extract metadata and data over a DB Link (no files involved) from one database to another database.